 Note: Personal rating based on value for money & convenience

 - Vain Boutique Hotel – Mid-range boutique hotel in one of the coolest barrios of the city

-- Alvear Palace Hotel – Expensive but still great value for what you get.
+- Alvear Palace Hotel – Expensive but still great value for what you get and within walking distance of the best of Recoleta.

 - Fierro Hotel – Not too far from Vain Boutique and around the same price.
-Uber cool setting for this trendy boutique hotel.
+Uber cool setting for this trendy boutique hotel with a swimming pool for those hot summer days.

 - Tango de Mayo Hotel – One for the dancers.
-Located on Avenida de Mayo, this is about as “Tango” as it gets.
+Located on Avenida de Mayo about 8 blocks from Plaza de Mayo, this is about as “Tango” as it gets.
+One of the best hotels in Buenos Aires

 - Milhouse Hostel Avenue – This amazing value hostel has been in the city for as long as I can remember.
-A classic backpacker location for exploring the city.
+A classic backpacker place with a central location for exploring the city.

 - Caravan BA | Hostel Boutique – A great value boutique hostel in Palermo with a pool.
 Dorms and private rooms available.